pratik07092002/NewsApp/Readme.md

 ## Features
-- Feature 1
-- Feature 2
-- Feature 3
+- Dynamic Search
+- Local Storage using Hive
+- Api Data fetch

 ## Installation
-Instructions to install the app...

-## Usage
-How to use the app...

-## Contributing
-Guidelines for contributing...

-## License
-License information...
+Download or Clone the project in Device